 A high level API for making networking games in Unity, utilizes RevenantX/LiteNetLib

-The goal of TinyBirdNet is to create an API similar to Unet’s HLAPI while using the LiteNetLib behind the scenes.
+The goal of TinyBirdNet is to create an environment where you can easily add networking to unity games, while using the LiteNetLib behind the scenes.

-- All code available, no obsfucation, no dlls.
+- All code available, no obfuscation, no dlls.

-- No additional charges for CCU, bandwith, nothing, it’s yours to use.
+- No additional charges for CCU, bandwidth, nothing, it’s yours to use.

 - Added documentation to most parts of the code.